Tobistor/class_prediction_streamlit/README.md

 The Iris dataset is used in this app.

-Try it out here: https://tobistor-class-prediction-streamlit-streamlit-app-ttwmet.streamlit.app/
+Try out the app here: https://tobistor-class-prediction-streamlit-streamlit-app-ttwmet.streamlit.app/